open-pioneer/trails-openlayers-base-packages/src/packages/map/README.md

 -   Add a `MapContainer` component to your app (see [Map container component](#md:map-container-component)).
 -   Implement a `MapConfigProvider` (see [Map configuration](#md:map-configuration)).

-> IMPORTANT: The package uses a map model and layer model to internally handle the states of the map and layers.
+> IMPORTANT: The package uses a map model and layer instances to internally handle the states of the map and layers.
 This is needed to support additional features like base layers.
 > For this reason, always use the methods provided by these models to manage the following features on map and layers (instead of using the raw OpenLayers instances directly):
 >
 > -   Map composition (access and configuration of layers, base layers, adding or removing layers, sublayers, etc.)